 Video allows you to show your skills or feature your products in an engaging and dynamic manner.
 Some video ideas for small business owners might include:

-If your business is centered on video or you wish to showcase your products and services with video, another idea to consider is creating a complementary domain name to house your video content.
-Some companies, like those highlighted at this link, have used the .tv domain name to establish a video-centric channel for their video content, other register and host their video content at the .tv extension, while syncing that to their .com home page.
+If your business is centred on video or you wish to showcase your products and services with video, another idea to consider is creating a complementary domain name to house your video content (see how Verisign uses their .tv domain name).
+Some companies, like those highlighted at this link, have used the .tv domain name to establish a video-centric channel for their video content, others register and host their video content at the .tv extension, while syncing that to their .com home page.

 Whichever option you choose, video is becoming more and more of an essential content form on the Internet.
 As people move to smart phones, tablets and smart TVs for their Internet content, the value of information communicated in videos is growing quickly.